 - Additionally, that previous episode also marks the first time the Doctor has kicked a companion out for bad behaviour, so his threats to leave Rose behind are all the more credible.

 - Foreshadowing: When the Reapers are striking the stained-glass windows of the church, several times their shadows are seen pressed against the image of Jesus Christ's crucifixion: One man who died to save the world from the mistakes of others in the past.

 - Gory Discretion Shot: We see Pete's wedding gift breaking instead of Pete getting hit by the car.

 - Pete Tyler.

-- The Doctor qualifies too as he bought everyone some time by shielding Pete and his family and pointing out he was the oldest being so the Reapers should come for him first (in the street outside before everyone got into the church they didn't, so the remainder was worth something).
-It's just that he was saved by Pete in the end, like everyone, but it doesn't mean the sacrifice wasn't there.
+- The Doctor qualifies too, as he bought everyone some time by shielding Pete and his family and pointing out he was the oldest being so the Reapers should come for him first (in the street outside before everyone got into the church, they didn't, so the reminder was worth something).
+He was saved by Pete in the end, like everyone else, but it doesn't mean the sacrifice wasn't there.
 Well, for a given value of "wasn't".

 - Holy Ground: The Reapers can't get into the church, not directly because it's holy, but because its status as a holy structure has kept it in place for a very long time and therefore it's exceptionally "solid" to them.

 - Infant Immortality: Played straight in the case of baby Rose; however, the kids on the playground (except for Mickey) weren't so lucky.

 - Like Parent, Like Spouse: After all her complaints, it turns out that Jackie's taste in men was not so different from Rose's....